LambArchie/dotfiles/setup/README.md

 # Setup Scripts

-Currently not configurable but this will change over time
+Currently not configurable but this will change over time.
+End goal is all files in this directory will just be consumed by various chezmoi scripts.

 ## Info